November 25, 2013

 Air pollution does not just exist outside.
 In fact, the EPA reports that indoor air can be 100 times more polluted than the air outside, a thought made even more alarming when you consider that we spend almost 90% of our time indoors.
 Instead of treating the symptoms of air pollution, why not go after the source and have your HVAC experts install a whole-house air purifier?

 Causes of Indoor Air Pollution

 Indoor pollution is caused by a number of sources commonly found in your home.
 Fireplace emissions, stoves, cigarette smoke, and cleaning products all contribute to a poor air quality.
 High levels of indoor pollution in your home may cause headaches, eye irritation, sinus infections, fatigue, and nausea.
-If you feel that you or your family suffer from any of these frequently and without explanation than indoor air pollution may be the cause.
+If you feel that you or your family suffer from any of these frequently and without explanation then indoor air pollution may be the cause.
 Consult with a qualified HVAC technician to see how you can benefit from a whole house air purifier.